French aircraft carrier Arromanches

 Arromanches (/fr/; R95) was an aircraft carrier of the French Navy, which served from 1946 to 1974.
 She was previously HMS Colossus (15) of the Royal Navy.
 She was the name-ship of the Colossus class of light carriers.
 She was commissioned in 1944, but did not see any action in World War II.
 She served with the British Pacific Fleet in 1945–46, as an aircraft transport and repatriation ship.

 In 1946, she was loaned to the French Navy, and renamed Arromanches; she was bought by the French in 1951.

-Arromanches participated in the First Indochina War in three campaigns from 1948 to 1954, and the Suez Crisis of 1956.
+Arromanches participated in the First Indochina War in four campaigns from 1948 to 1954, and the Suez Crisis of 1956.
 In 1968 she was converted to an anti-submarine warfare (ASW) carrier.
 She was decommissioned in 1974, and broken up in 1978.

 Design and construction

 The Colossus class was designed to meet the Royal Navy's wartime need for more carriers as cheaply as possible.
 They were built to mercantile standards, with no armour, no heavy AA guns, and only 25 kn speed.

 Colossus was ordered on 14 March 1942 under Admiralty Job Number J 4576, one of three Colossus-class carriers ordered that day.
 The ship was laid down at Vickers-Armstrongs' High Walker shipyard on 1 June 1942 with the Yard number 55 and was launched on 30 September 1943.
 Colossus was formally commissioned on 1 December 1944, being completed and handed over to the Royal Navy on 16 December 1944.